Hack-Your-Learning/retreat1-ex3/README.md

 With that being said, in the following exercises you will be rebasing and rewriting history that exists on your forked remote repository for the sake of convenience and learning.

-### Refresher on branches

-Whenever you need to access a branch for the first time on your local repository, follow these directions:
-1. Use `git branch branchNameHere` to create the branch in your local repository
-2. Use `git checkout branchNameHere` to switch to it
-3. Finally, use `git pull origin branchNameHere` to sync with the commits for that branch from the origin repository.

-After you have completed these steps, you may switch between branches using `git checkout`.
-Remember: branches from the remote repository will not exist on your local repository unless you manually follow the above steps to add them!

 ## Exercise 1: Rebase (Easy)

 Using your knowledge from above, you will rebase the caesarfeat branch on to the caesar branch.